have compared rates and saved money over the last 24 hours

 Visit our partner’s website to compare the best mortgage rates in Regina.Compare Mortgage Rates

 Compare rates from Canada's top banks and brokers

 Regina homebuyers are in luck: in addition to benefiting from subdued home prices, they can also take advantage of mortgage rates that are hovering near record lows.
-With good prices and great rates, it’s a perfect time to apply for a mortgage or renew the one you already have by comparing rates from 30+ mortgage lenders on LowestRates.ca.
+With good prices and great rates, it’s a perfect time to apply for a mortgage or renew the one you already have by comparing mortgage rates from 75+ Canadian banks and brokers on LowestRates.ca.